mindis/ece1770-debs-2014/README.md

 ## Remote

+- For cluster-based testing, use storm-vagrant (https://github.com/ptgoetz/storm-vagrant)
+  - I updated it to use 'precise64' and storm-0.9.0.1

-- For now, all we need is a Kafka server.
+- We additionally need is a Kafka server.
 For convenience, use the 'zookeeper' instance in Vagrant and install Kafka 0.8.1 on it.

 - You'll need to start kafka manually once ssh'ing into the server: